 While surprisingly light on mainstream titles beyond Evolve, Borderlands: The Pre-Sequel, The Evil Within, and The Crew, this year’s PAX East played host to a veritable treasure trove of indie delights, with small teams of passionate developers from all around the globe (and sometimes just one brave lone wolf) congregating in Boston to show off the labor of their efforts (in varying degrees of progress) to press and public alike.
-Here are just a few of the standout indie titles Chris and Eric had the pleasure of seeing while wandering about the show floor.
+Here are just a few of the standout indie titles Chris and Mollie had the pleasure of seeing while wandering about the show floor.

 Developer: Red Hook Studios | Platforms: PC, Mac, Linux

 “A supernatural tale of greed, ruin and redemption sets the stage for your adventures,” reads the official description of Darkest Dungeon.
 “Return to the poisoned remains of your ancestral estate and wrestle it free from the grip of a timeless evil unwittingly unleashed by your long-lost patriarch.
 Throughout your adventures, you will learn about the lands your family once called home, and uncover the awful truths that lurk in forbidden places.”